patrickeldiradev/Drupal-Migration/README.md

 migrations while processing dependencies between these elements.

-Content types with related fields and taxonomy vocabularies should be created before running these migrations but there is no need to create vocabulary terms inside a taxonomy because, migration automatically does term transfer.
+Content types with related fields and taxonomy vocabularies should be created before running these migrations but there is no need to create vocabulary terms inside a taxonomy because, migration automatically transfers the terms.

 ## Requirements ##